min-nguyen/prob-fx/README.md

   - § 5.5: Extending models with extra effects: `src/Examples/SIR.hs`

 - § 6: Simulation and inference as effect handlers
   - § 6.1: Simulation: `src/Inference/Simulate.hs`.
-The type of `STrace` is in `src/STrace.hs`.
+The type of `STrace` is in `src/Trace.hs`.
   - § 6.2.1: Likelihood Weighting: `src/Inference/LW.hs`.
   - § 6.2.2: Metropolis Hastings: `src/Inference.MH.hs`.

 **Benchmarks**

+— _Benchmarking_ —

+To compare benchmarks with MonadBayes and Turing:

+- _MonadBayes_ uses the most recent Cabal version `3.6.x`, and requires a GHC version of `>= 8.4.x` and `< 8.10.x`.
+To execute both Wasabaye and MonadBayes in the same environment, we suggest GHC version `8.6.5`.
+- _Turing_ requires the language [Julia](https://julialang.org/downloads/) to be installed.
+After doing so, the necessary packages can be installed via:
+    ```
+    julia
+    import Pkg
+    Pkg.add("Turing")
+    Pkg.add("BenchmarkTools")
+    Pkg.add("DataFrames")
+    Pkg.add("CSV")
+    Pkg.add("Statistics")
+    ```

 — _Directly benchmarking Wasabaye_ —

-We provide a script for benchmarking below, but Wasabaye can also be directly benchmarked with `cabal run benchmarking-wasabaye` (corresponding to `benchmarking-wasabaye/Main.hs`).
-The examples programs used for benchmarking are found in `benchmarking-wasabaye/BenchmarkPrograms.hs`, and they are benchmarked in `benchmarking-wasabaye/BenchmarkTests.hs`.
+Benchmarking is done with a version of Wasabaye that uses the `freer-simple` library as an algebraic effect encoding; this is found in `src/Freer`.
+We provide a script for benchmarking below, but Wasabaye can also be directly benchmarked with `cabal run benchmarking-wasabaye` (corresponding to `benchmarking/wasabaye/Main.hs`).
+The examples programs used for benchmarking are found in `benchmarking/wasabaye/BenchmarkPrograms.hs`, and they are benchmarked in `benchmarking/wasabaye/BenchmarkTests.hs`.

 — _Benchmarking with the script_ —

 The benchmarks in Appendix A can be reproduced by running the script **`./benchmark.sh <arg>`** with one the following arguments:
-- `wasabaye`    : This writes to `benchmarking-wasabaye/wasabaye-benchmarks.csv`
+- `wasabaye`    : This writes to `benchmarking/wasabaye/wasabaye-benchmarks.csv`
-- `monad-bayes` : This writes to `benchmarking-monad-bayes/monad-bayes-benchmarks.csv`
+- `monad-bayes` : This writes to `benchmarking/monad-bayes/monad-bayes-benchmarks.csv`
-- `turing`      : This writes to `benchmarking-turing/turing-benchmarks.csv`
+- `turing`      : This writes to `benchmarking/turing/turing-benchmarks.csv`

 These will run a given language's benchmarks in the order shown in Appendix A (Figure 8 and then Figure 9), from left to right, and top to bottom.

 Each benchmark is given a name of the format `<model>/<algorithm>/<independent-variable>/<value>` where:
-- `<model` is the model shown on the LHS Y-axis of the figures
+- `<model>` is the model shown on the LHS Y-axis of the figures
-- `<algorithm`> is the model execution algorithm shown on the top of the figures
+- `<algorithm>` is the model execution algorithm shown on the top of the figures
-- `<independent-variable`> is the variable being varied over on the bottom of the figures: this can be `sample-size` which corresponds to Fig 8, or `data-size` corresponding to Fig 9.
+- `<independent-variable>` is the variable being varied over on the bottom of the figures: this can be `sample-size` which corresponds to Fig 8, or `data-size` corresponding to Fig 9.
 - `<value>` is the value assigned to the `<independent-variable>`.

 For example, `lda/MH/data-size/80` means a latent-dirichlet model is executed under Metropolis-Hastings for a dataset size of 80.